 Skip to content

-The Language Training Centers program is an initiative sponsored by the Defense Language and National Security Education Office and administered by the Institute of International Education.”
+The Language Training Centers is an initiative of the Defense Language and National Security Education Office (DLNSEO).

 The UU Language Training Center (LTC) Program has access to a wide range of experienced, academically rigorous and culturally sensitive instructors that appropriately challenge and advance the linguistic skills of the Utah Cryptologic Team linguists.
 This cadre of instructors is familiar with the military linguist population, and has developed successful curricula to meet the needs of military students.